Popular open-source contract for web designers and developers.

 You ([customer name]), located at [customer address] are hiring us ([company name]) located at [company address] to [design and develop a web site] for the estimated total price of [total] as outlined in our previous correspondence.
 Of course it’s a little more complicated, but we’ll get to that.

 You: You have the authority to enter into this contract on behalf of yourself, your company or your organisation.
-You’ll give us with everything we need to complete the project as and when and in the format we need it.
+You’ll give us the assets and information we tell you we need to complete the project.
+You’ll do this when we ask and provide it in the formats we need.
 You’ll review our work, provide feedback and approval in a timely manner too.
 Deadlines work two ways, so you’ll also be bound by dates we set together.
 You also agree to stick to the payment schedule set out at the end of this contract.

 Us: We have the experience and ability to do everything we’ve agreed with you and we’ll do it all in a professional and timely manner.
 We’ll endeavour to meet every deadline that’s set and on top of that we'll maintain the confidentiality of everything you give us.

 We create look-and-feel designs, and flexible layouts that adapt to the capabilities of many devices and screen sizes.
 We create designs iteratively and use predominantly HTML and CSS so we won’t waste time mocking up every template as a static visual.
-We may use static visuals to indicate a look-and-feel direction (colour, texture and typography.)
-We call that ‘design atmosphere.’
+We may use visuals to indicate a creative direction (colour, texture and typography.)
+We call that ‘atmosphere.’

-You’ll have two or more weekly opportunities to review our work and provide feedback.
+You’ll have plenty of opportunities to review our work and provide feedback.
+We’ll either share a Dropbox folder or Github repository with you and we’ll regular, possibly daily contact.
 If, at any stage, you’re not happy with the direction our work is taking, you’ll pay us in full for everything we’ve produced until that point and cancel this contract.

 Browser testing no longer means attempting to make a website look the same in browsers of different capabilities or on devices with different size screens.
 It does mean ensuring that a person’s experience of a design should be appropriate to the capabilities of a browser or device.

-We test our work in current versions of major desktop browsers including those made by Apple (Safari), Google (Chrome), Microsoft (Internet Explorer), Mozilla Firefox and Opera.
-We’ll also test to ensure Microsoft Internet Explorer 8 for Windows users get an appropriate, possibly different, experience.
-We’ll implement a single column design for Internet Explorer 7 and below for Windows and we won’t test in other older browsers unless you specify otherwise.
+We test our work in current versions of major desktop browsers including those made by Apple (Safari), Google (Chrome), Microsoft (Edge), Mozilla Firefox and Opera.
+We’ll also test to ensure that people who use Microsoft Internet Explorer 11 for Windows get an appropriate experience.
+We won’t test in other older browsers unless we agreed separately.
 If you need an enhanced design for an older browser, we can provide a separate estimate for that.

-Testing popular small-screen devices is essential in ensuring that a person’s experience of a design is appropriate to the capabilities of the device they’re using.
-We test our work in:
+Testing using popular smaller screen devices is essential in ensuring that a person’s experience of a design is appropriate to the capabilities of the device they’re using.
+We test our designs in: